 You can share your calendar with other people in your network or embed it on your website.
 You can create different calendars for different purposes, schedule meetings, keep track of guest posting opportunities , twitter chats, expiration dates, editorial calendars, e.t.c.

-So tell me, which of these are you using already, and which ones will you start using going forward?
+So tell me, which of these are you using already, and which personal branding tools will you start using going forward?